addiswebb/compiler_c/README.md

 Below is a list of features implemented to enable easier implentation and maintainance of other comiler features, while preventing code duplication and increasing memory safety.

+#### Print
+A custom print formatting function which can print most important Compiler_C structs and enums.
+Logger macros also use this over printf which allows for `DEBUG("Type is %t/n", type_u32);`

 #### Array
-A generic dynamic Array struct which is used throught the code base where variable sized lists of objects must be stored.
+A generic dynamic Array struct which is used throughout the code base where dynamically sized lists of objects must be stored.
-Works by reallocating memory with `capacity * 2` size when full.
+Works by reallocating whole buffer with `capacity * 2` size when full.

 #### Arena
 A large scale allocator used in place of an Array for instances where the memory cannot be moved/reallocated, but must also support dynamic sizing.
 Works by allocating blocks of a set size one by one as needed.
 Appending elements into each until it is full before appending another block.
 Insertions are not allowed only append and set operations.